rameez1822534/milestone-4/README.md

 The hero image on the home page has been taken from sublum template by colorlib and the product images has been taken from currys.co.uk website

-### Wireframes

-Wireframes were made using print screen.

 ## Features